radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 ### Challenge(s) faced by the customer
 <!-- What challenges do the customer face?
 Why are they experiencing pain and why do current offerings not meet their need? -->
 Before the introduction of GitOps, enterprise application teams struggled with complex deployment processes; environment/application configuration drift; as well as difficulty following best practices for security and disaster recovery.
-GitOps enables teams to define continuous deployment workflows and automation to simplify many of these tasks, which add significant value by increasing efficiency, security, creating better developer experiences, and allowing for faster deployments between code changes.
+GitOps enables teams to define continuous deployment workflows and automation without having to write custom scripts or maintain complex CI/CD pipelines.
+GitOps tools simplify and perform many of these tasks, which add significant value by increasing efficiency, security, creating better developer experiences, and allowing for faster deployments between code changes.

 Radius offers additional complementary value for enterprise application teams, including a rich, declarative application description which enables the Radius application graph.
 Radius also provides a clear separate of concerns via Recipes.
 However, without integration of Radius and GitOps, plus clear guidance on how to use the two together, enterprises already invested in GitOps don't know how to use both GitOps and Radius for a better together experience.

+Additionally, in its current state GitOps works well within the Kubernetes sphere of influence but can't be applied to things outside of Kubernetes.
+This is a limitation for enterprises that want to use GitOps to manage their entire application stack, including things like databases, storage, and other infrastructure.
+To get the full benefit of GitOps, a user needs to combine things that can be controlled with GitOps with things that can't.
+Radius + Recipes can help here.

 <!-- What is the positive outcome for the customer if we deliver these features, i.e. what is the value proposition for the customer?
 Remember, this is customer-centric. -->